0m4r/design-tokens/README.md

 - `Default` – spaces from the beginning and end are removed and the name is converted to lowercase
 - `camelCase` - spaces from the beginning and end are removed and the name is converted to [camelCase](https://en.wikipedia.org/wiki/Camel_case)
 - `kebab-case` - spaces from the beginning and end are removed and the name is converted to kebab-case

 ### Token format

 This option defines the structure for the json output.

-#### Standard (W3C draft)
+#### Standard (W3C DTCG Specification)

-This format is based on the current spec draft of the [Design Tokens W3C Community Group](https://github.com/design-tokens/community-group).
+This format is based on the [W3C Design Token Community Group (DTCG) specification](https://design-tokens.github.io/community-group/format/) and includes full support for the W3C Design Token standard format.

+**✨ New: W3C Compliant Export** - The plugin now includes a W3C compliant transformer that exports tokens using proper `$` prefixes for reserved properties (`$type`, `$value`, `$description`, `$extensions`) and follows the official W3C specification structure:

+- **Color tokens**: Use `colorSpace: 'srgb'` with `components` array format for precise color values
+- **Dimension tokens**: Structure values as `{ value: number, unit: string }` objects
+- **Extensions**: Preserve Figma-specific data under the `$extensions` property using reverse domain notation
+- **Compliance**: Full adherence to W3C DTCG reserved property naming and value structures

-It is much simpler and makes it easier to define custom transformers for amazon style dictionary.
+This format is much simpler and makes it easier to define custom transformers for amazon style dictionary.

 Every token follows this structure ([learn more](https://github.com/lukasoppermann/design-tokens/blob/main/types/standardToken.d.ts)):